Travel through the Renaissance era to one of Italy's most beautiful walled cities. Learn about taking the train from Florence to Lucca.

 Florence and Lucca Train Stations

-Florence's Santa Maria Novella station, the main station in the city, is close to the historic center, and the street in front of the station is a major hub for city and regional buses, making it easy to get to and from the station if you're traveling light.
+Florence's Santa Maria Novella station, the main station in the city, is close to the historic center, and is a major hub for city and regional buses, making it easy to get to and from the station if you're traveling light.
 Firenze Rifredi station is not as large as Santa Maria Novella, but there is an attached bus station for urban buses.

 The Lucca train station is located in the southern end of the city, inside the walls, on Piazza Ricasoli.
 It has a beautiful exterior and includes a bar, ticket desk, toilets, and a railway police station.
 Local buses stop outside the station.